AtlantiaKing/ProceduralWorlds/README.md

 ## C# documentation <a name="CSharp"></a>

-Before usage of this library you need to set up the location of the dll file inside the file **ProcedularWorldsDll.cs**.
+Before usage of this library you need to set up the location of the dll file inside the file **ProceduralWorldsDll.cs**.
 There is a string variable called DLL_NAME that needs to be changed to the location of the dll file.

 ### List of classes